gmatteuc/NeuroIndexes/README.md

 Giulio's Personal Neural Data Analysis Toolkit

-This repository serves as a specialized toolkit for neural data analysis, offering a collection of functions and example scripts designed for Matlab.
+This repository is intended as a streamlined toolkit for neural data analysis in Matlab, providing functions and example scripts for exploring and quantifying neural and behavioral data.
 The toolkit was born out of a recurring need in my work to perform similar types of analyses across various projects and datasets.
-To address this, I've created example scripts that not only provide the code to run these "primitive" analyses but also offer explanations on how to use them.
-Additionally, I've often been asked to share code for computing selectivity indexes to quantify specific neuronal properties.
-This repository makes these indexes freely available for anyone interested.
-While this toolkit is an ongoing side project with no claims of being comprehensive, it aims to evolve into a robust library of clear, reusable, and efficient code for the plotting, manipulation, and exploration of neuronal and behavioral data.
+To address this, I've created example scripts that not only provide the code to run these "primitive" analyses but also offer an annotated example of how to use them.
+Additionally, I've often been asked to share code for computing selectivity indexes to quantify various neuronal properties.
+This repository makes these some of these "index-computation" functions freely available for anyone interested.
+While this toolkit is an ongoing side project with no claims of being comprehensive, it aims to evolve over time into a robust library of clear, reusable, and efficient code for the visualization, exploration and statistical quantification of neuroscientific data.

 ---